Your Guide to Theft Charges by Theft Lawyers in Calgary

 What are the best defences to theft charges in Calgary?

-In theft cases, the defences that may be available to you depend on the facts of your case.
+With theft charges, the defences that may be available to you depend on the facts of your case.
 In general, the best defences for theft are:

 - Factual Innocence: This is usually the strongest defence because the facts and the evidence do not support you being there, causing the theft, or other basic elements of the offence.
 This could include: